 - If no option is used bsadmin conf\apache tries to read the old option setting from bscw.conf (if exists).
-Use option -n or remove bscw.conf if you want to avoid this. - If option -r is used (requires rewrite module) the user credentials are passed that the authentication is handled by the BSCW server (this is the default case). - If option -a is used, BSCW allows to let the Apache HTTP server perform authentication. - If option -s is used the Apache HTTP server is configured for authentication via client certificates.
-This option includes the -r option and requires a SSL enabled server. - If option -o is used client certificates authentication optional.
-This option includes the -r option and requires a SSL enabled server. - If option -H is used, the HTTP/2 protocol is enabled (which additionally requires the 'http2' module). - Option -S enables the following HTTP security headers: X-Content-Type-Options, Referrer-Policy, Strict-Transport-Security.
-Please make sure to apply these changes from conf/apache24/site.conf to your current configuration. - If the -D or -E options are used the Apache HTTP server is configured to compress (gzip) BSCW resources (-D) or to cache resources due to a long time future expiry date (-E).
-These options require the deflate (-D) or the expires (-E) modules (these options are enabled by default). - Using -d (instead of -D) also enables compression for BSCW responses.
+Use option -n or remove bscw.conf if you want to avoid this. - If option -s is used the Apache HTTP server is configured for authentication via client certificates. - If option -o is used client certificates authentication optional.
+This option requires a SSL enabled server. - If option -H is used, the HTTP/2 protocol is enabled (which additionally requires the 'http2' module). - If the -D option is used the Apache HTTP server is configured to compress (gzip) BSCW resources.
+This option requires the deflate module (and is enabled by default). - Using -d (instead of -D) also enables compression for BSCW responses.